 Tilda Swinton, Greta Gerwig, Jeff Goldblum, Frances McDormand, Harvey Keitel, Ken Watanabe and Bill Murray also star.

 I’ll be watching because Gerwig is smart and wise – kind of like the big sister I never had.
-And then there’s Ronan who is just simply great.
+And then there’s Ronan, who is just, well, great in every role.

 Starring ‘acting queen’ Natalie Portman and additional talented cast membersthat include Peter Sarsgaard, Greta Gerwig, John Hurt and Billy Crudup, I enjoyed taking in everything the camera focused on in director Pablo Larraín’s Jackie.